This blog may contain affiliate links. Read our disclosure policy for more info.

 Aside from Corcovado National Park, the Drake Trail in Drake Bay is one of the best places in the Osa Peninsula to go birdwatching, and we saw a ton of toucans when we walked it.

 We also saw lots of amazing birds on our mangrove kayaking tour in Puerto Jimenez.
+It’s one of the best spots to kayak in Costa Rica.
 What’s great about these two towns is that you’re also pretty much guaranteed to see some beautiful birds when you’re just strolling around, or chilling on the beach.

 Monteverde is a region in the Puntarenas province, and one of the most popular ecotourism destinations in Costa Rica.